waitinfuture/emapreduce/intl.en-US/Quick Start/Create E-MapReduce/Create a cluster.md

 # Create a cluster {#concept_nrp_154_y2b .concept}

-This section describes how to create and configure a E-MapReduce cluster.
+This section describes how to create and configure an E-MapReduce cluster.

 ## Go to the cluster creation page {#section_w2j_2z4_y2b .section}

 1. Log on to the [Alibaba Cloud E-MapReduce console](https://emr.console.aliyun.com/).
 2. Complete RAM authorization.
-For more information, see [Role authorization](../../../../../intl.en-US/User Guide/Role authorization.md#)Role authorization.
+For more information, see [Role authorization](../../../../../intl.en-US/User Guide/Role authorization.md#).
 3. Select a region where you want to create the cluster.
 The region cannot be changed after the cluster has been created.
 4. Click **Create Cluster** in the upper-right corner.